 Whether you want to see one of Oslo's top sights, walk on the roof or attend a performance, here’s everything you need to know about visiting Oslo’s Opera House.

 The striking angular design, somewhere between a glacier, ski slope and a ship coming in to dock, connects the city to its people in spectacular fashion.
 The roof rises out of the water allowing Oslo's residents and visitors the ability to walk all over it.
 The Italian marble, white granite and glass structure shimmers beautifully in the summer sun, imposing yet inviting.

 What's terrific about the opera house is not just the connection between the city, its culture and its people, it's how Snøhetta were able to put the essence of both Oslo and Norway at the very core of its design.
-That's something missing in a lot of contemporary architecture these days (Bullring Selfridges and the new Library of Birmingham anyone?)
+That's something missing in a lot of contemporary architecture these days.

 It's no wonder the design has won awards.
 So far it's picked up the 2008 culture award at the World Architecture Festival in Barcelona and the 2009 European Union Prize for Contemporary Architecture (Mies van der Rohe award).

 Unlike many modern buildings, the Opera House seems to be almost universally liked.
 Its design also means it's very people-friendly.
 Visitors can walk up the sloped roof to the top and enjoy great views over the city.